nassarofficial/MIDIPilot/README.md

 1. Run `./install.sh`
 1. Reboot.
 2. Now shred! 🤘🤘

+### Configuration

+Edit the 'config.json' file as you see fit to map out the different midi conversions.
+Mainly you would want to edit the "MIDI_TO_QC" keys.
+So your input MIDI CC message from the MIDI Foot Controller should replace the numbers "0", "1", "2",.
+Note: 'smpA' represents stomp A, 'smpB' represents stomp B, etc.

 ### Contribution
 Feel free to post recommendations or features in the issues section.
 I dont have any contribution guidelines yet as I am not sure if there will be significant activity worth the effort.